-How to support your expat child(ren) in Denmark!
+How to support your expat child(ren)!

 These are all questions many expat children struggle to answer.
 And when they answer, they rarely have a short reply ready, but often feel at a loss regardless of how they explain their situation.